Pop it like it’s hot: The best champagne bars in London

 Artists’ Bar, The Dorchester

-The Dorchester is one of London’s most iconic hotels and its recent major redesign saw the transformation of Artists’ Bar, the jewel of the hotel’s Promenade.
-The glamourous interior is surrounded by art from lesser- known female creatives, and the high stools of the Artists’ bar offers the perfect location to enjoy a glass of champagne and indulge in all that the five-star hotel has to offer.
-Pick from Thienot, Cristal, Brut, Krug Grande and Franck Pascal to accompany your Irish rock oysters, lobster arancini, truffle pizzette and scallop ceviche.
+The Dorchester is one of London’s most iconic hotels and its recent major redesign saw the transformation of the Artists’ Bar, the jewel of the hotel’s Promenade.
+The glamorous interior is surrounded by art from lesser- known female creatives, and the high stools of the Artists’ bar offer the perfect location to enjoy a glass of champagne and indulge in all that the five-star hotel has to offer.
+Pick from Billecart-Salmon, Cristal, Krug and Bollinger to accompany your Irish rock oysters, lobster arancini, truffle pizzette and scallop ceviche.

 53 Park Lane, W1K 1QA, visit dorchestercollection.com